Chris Kreider: 2014–2015

 On July 23, 2014, Kreider and the Rangers agreed to a contract extension worth $4.95 million over two years.
 Kreider returned to the Rangers for the 2014–15 season with the expectation of playing on their top line with Rick Nash and Derek Stepan.
 Upon making the Rangers' opening night roster, Kreider tallied a goal and an assist in the season opener on October 9 to clinch a 3–2 win over the St. Louis Blues.
 His production continued throughout the month and he quickly accumulated two goals, four assists, a plus-5 rating and 23 penalty minutes over the first seven games of the season.
 Beyond points, Kreider also began developing a reputation for his physical style of play.
 On October 27, he was assessed a major penalty and game misconduct after boarding Jonas Brodin of the Minnesota Wild during a game.
 Between November 9 and December 29, Kreider had recorded only one goal over 19 games.
 During this time, he also missed a game due to neck spasms caused by a collision with a teammate during practice.
 Through December, the Rangers maintained a 13–1–0 record, their best 14-game stretch since January 7 to February 10, 1973.
 Over the first six games in January, Kreider improved to three goals, two assists and five points.
 Kreider finished the 2014–15 season with 21 goals and 25 assists for 46 points, including a plus-24 rating in 80 games to help the Rangers win the Presidents' Trophy as the regular season champions.

 Throughout the first 11 games of the 2015 Stanley Cup playoffs, Kreider was tied with Brassard for team lead with five goals.
-They were eventually eliminated after being shutout in Game 7 of the Eastern Conference finals by the Lightning.
+They were eventually eliminated after being shutout in game seven of the Eastern Conference final by the Lightning.
 He finished the postseason with seven goals and two assists for nine points over 19 games.